Hugo Cuypers: Ergotelis

 In the summer of 2017, Cuypers was acquired by Greek Football League side Ergotelis, owned by Egyptian businessman Maged Samy, who also owned Belgian second tier side Lierse at the time.
 Despite rumors of a possible loan move to Lierse, Cuypers signed a two-year contract with the Cretans and joined Ergotelis' pre-season build-up at Karpenisi.

 During his first season with the Cretans, Cuypers became a permanent starter and made an immediate impact for his new club, scoring three goals in the first four matches of the 2017–18 Greek Football League during a 1−1 draw vs. Chania − Kissamikos on 5 November 2017, a 2−1 loss vs. Panachaiki on 12 November 2017, and a 2−3 loss vs. Aris on 19 November 2017.
 Despite Ergotelis' rough start and early struggle to avoid relegation, Cuypers became the club's most prolific player, strongly following up on his early performances by scoring goals on a regular basis and eventually "victimizing" 14 out of the total 16 opponents faced by Ergotelis during the season.
 He had his first two-goal performance vs. Veria on 21 January 2018, a feat he repeated on 1 April against fellow relegation candidates Panegialios during a decisive 5−1 home win for the Cretans.
 At the end of the first round, Cuypers had already scored 11 goals in 16 games and by match-day 27 he had tallied up 20 goals, almost single-handedly giving his club a chance of staying in the division.
 He became the first player to score over 20 goals for Ergotelis in one season in 12 years, a feat which earned Cuypers a spot in the club's list of all-time top-scorers in Greek professional division.
 On 20 May 2018 Cuypers scored his fourth brace during the season, in a 5−1 home win against Aiginiakos, which cemented his team's place above the relegation zone.
 After scoring 22 goals in 28 caps, Cuypers became the most productive player in club history in the competition, surpassing Ergotelis' all-time scoring legend Patrick Ogunsoto's 21-goal season performance in 2006.
-His performances reportedly drew the attention of several Greek top-tier clubs as a result, including newly-crowned Superleague champions AEK Athens, who reportedly placed a €380,000 bid for the player, along with offering two of the club's players on loan to the Cretans.
+His performances reportedly drew the attention of several Greek top-tier clubs as a result, including newly crowned Super League champions AEK Athens, who reportedly placed a €380,000 bid for the player, along with offering two of the club's players on loan to the Cretans.
 However, despite reports of the two teams reaching a deal, the transfer fell through after both Cuypers and manager Jacques Lichtenstein gave statements to the Belgian press, which ruled out any transfer to AEK Athens, reportedly due to «lack of respect».
 He subsequently failed to report for Ergotelis' 2018−19 pre-season preparation and effectively placed himself out of the team.